darktasevski/CompSci/Math/ratios_rates_percentages.md

 \end{aligned}
 $$

-3. Tapiwa raked 5% more leaves than Adam raked.
-Tapiwa raked 357 liters of leaves.
+3. Tom raked 5% more leaves than Adam raked.
+Tom raked 357 liters of leaves.
 How many liters of leaves did Adam rake?
-    - Since Tapiwa raked 5% more leaves, the number of liters she raked is $100\%+5\%=105\%$ of the number of liters Adam raked.
-That means we can use the expression $1.05A$ to represent the liters of leaves that Tapiwa raked.
+    - Since Tom raked 5% more leaves, the number of liters she raked is $100\%+5\%=105\%$ of the number of liters Adam raked.
+That means we can use the expression $1.05A$ to represent the liters of leaves that Tom raked.
-    - Since we know Tapiwa raked 357 liters of leaves, we can say that $1.05A$ is equal to 357: $1.05A = 357$
+    - Since we know Tom raked 357 liters of leaves, we can say that $1.05A$ is equal to 357: $1.05A = 357$
     - We can then combine the like terms and solve for A:

 $$